 After three years at Notre Dame, Smith coached the Burnaby Spartans junior team.
 Then he caught on with Eastern Washington University, followed by stops at Tonasket High School, Centralia High School, Wenatchee Junior College, and Montana State University.
 He returned north to guide Sentinel High School’s new football program for three years when UBC’s head coaching job became available.

 In 1974, UBC football was in shambles, overshadowed by cross-town rivals Simon Fraser University.
 Over the next 21 seasons, with trusty assistant Bob Laycoe by his side, Smith turned the Thunderbirds into a national power.
 Compiling a 126-94-4 win-loss-tie record overall and 17 winning seasons, he led UBC to a school-record eight Shrum Bowl victories over SFU, five Canada West Hardy Trophy victories, and four CIAU Vanier Cup national championship appearances, winning UBC’s first-ever in 1982 and another in 1986.
 Twice, Smith was named CIAU coach of the year in 1978 and 1987.
-A few of the 47 CFLers he produced included Leo Groenwegen, Kevin Konar, Vince Danielsen, and fellow 2017 inductee David Sidoo.
+A few of the 47 CFLers he produced included Leo Groenwegen, Kevin Konar, Vince Danielsen, and David Sidoo.
 Smith’s son Casey took over at UBC in 1995 and won another Vanier Cup in his third season.

 Much like his own experience growing up, many kids’ lives were turned around for the better under his watch.
 One young player wrote to him from Vietnam, noting the lessons Smith taught served him well in battle.